 What is it?

-The Capitalism Museum is a travelling and innovative exhibition about our economic and cultural system with content accessible to a broad audience, through an interactive exhibit with a pleasant atmosphere during the visit.
+The Museum of Capitalism is a travelling and innovative exhibition about our economic and cultural system with content accessible to a broad audience, through an interactive exhibit with a pleasant atmosphere during the visit.

-The exhibition is enagaged but not party related, it is a tool at the service of active citizenship.
+The exhibition is engaged but not party related, it is a tool at the service of active citizenship.